 To this day, price fluctuations in the financial market still pose somewhat of a conundrum for the scientific community.
 However, in the early 1900s, theorists were already trying to link the markets’ behaviour with nature, an innovative concept known as “biomimicry” and the basis for the Elliott Wave Theory.

-Just like the Dow Theory, the Elliott Wave Theory was also developed in the 1930s by Ralph Nelson Elliott.
-Inspired by the natural waves of the sea, this theory attempts to break down the fluctuations of the financial markets into a series of repetitive patterns formed by a succession of "waves".
+Just like the Dow Theory, the Elliott Wave Theory was also developed in the 1930s.
+Ralph Nelson Elliott was inspired by the natural waves of the sea, and his theory attempts to break down the fluctuations of the financial markets into a series of repetitive patterns, formed by a succession of "waves".

-Whether bullish or bearish, the repetitive patterns described by this theory all comprise eight waves: five impulse waves, which travel in the direction of the main trend, and three corrective waves, which travel in the opposite direction of the main trend.
+The Elliott Wave Principle states that the market moves in a 5-3 wave pattern.
+Whether bullish or bearish, the repetitive patterns described by this theory all comprise eight waves.
+The first five waves are called ‘impulse waves’, which move in the direction of the main trend, and the last three waves are ‘corrective waves’, which move against the trend.

-Each wave can also be considered an independent repetitive pattern, which when analysed can be further broken down into a series of eight smaller "sub-waves".
+Each wave, both impulsive and corrective, can be considered an independent repetitive pattern, which when analysed can be further broken down into a series of eight smaller "sub-waves" – or fractals.
 The ability to observe the same pattern at different time periods is what makes the theory fractal, and why it can also be said to mimic nature.

-In this theory, depending on the time period during which a wave is observed, the wave is referred to as super-cycle (a few decades), cycle (a few years), primary wave (about a year), intermediate wave (a few months), minor wave (a few weeks), or minute wave (a few days).
+In this theory, depending on the time period during which a wave is observed, the wave is referred to as:

 When the book "Elliott Wave Principle: Key to Stock Market Profits" by AJ Frost and Robert Prechter was published, the authors had predicted the rise of the market in the 1970s and its crash in 1987.
 Whether this was down to genuine ability or just pure luck, it’s difficult to say.